 The purposes of the Third Amended 2013 Plan are to encourage and enable selected employees, non-employee directors, and certain of our independent contractors to acquire or increase their holdings of our common stock in order to promote a closer identification of their interests with our interests and the interests of our stockholders, and to provide flexibility to us in our ability to motivate, attract, and retain the services of participants upon whose judgment, interest, and special effort the successful conduct of our operation largely depends.
-If approved by the stockholders, the effective date of the Third Amended 2013 Plan will be May 22, 2019, and awards can be granted under the Second Amended 2013 Plan until then, and under the Third Amended 2013 Plan after stockholder approval and until May 22, 2029 or the Third Amended 2013 Plan's earlier termination by our board of directors or the issuance of all available shares.
-If not approved by the stockholders, the Second Amended 2013 Plan, as in effect prior to the amendment and restatement, will continue in accordance with its terms, and no awards may be granted with respect to the 1,000,000 new shares of common stock that were to be available because of the amendment and restatement of the plan.
+The effective date of the Third Amended 2013 Plan is May 22, 2019, and awards can be granted under the Third Amended 2013 Plan until May 22, 2029 or the Third Amended 2013 Plan's earlier termination by our board of directors or the issuance of all available shares.
 Awards may be granted to employees, non-employee directors, and our independent contractors in the discretion of the Administrator (as defined below under "-Administration; Amendment and Termination").
-As of April 3, 2019, there were five members of the board of directors and approximately 124 employees, non-employee directors and independent contractors who would potentially be eligible to receive awards under the Third Amended 2013 Plan, subject to being selected by the Compensation Committee, as described above.
-Since each non-employee director and executive officer is eligible to participate in the Third Amended 2013 Plan, as be deemed to have a substantial interest in the outcome of this Proposal 4.
+As of January 31, 2022, there were five members of the board of directors and approximately 138 employees, non-employee directors and independent contractors who would potentially be eligible to receive awards under the Third Amended 2013 Plan, subject to being selected by the Compensation Committee, as described below.
+Since each non-employee director and executive officer is eligible to participate in the Third Amended 2013 Plan, each may be deemed to have a substantial interest in the outcome of this Proposal 5.